scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 ### Community and Contributor Experience

-**We co-organized the [ScalaCon](http://www.scalacon.org/) online conference.** We were in charge of the program and the program committee.
+**We co-organized the [ScalaCon](https://www.scalacon.org/) online conference.** We were in charge of the program and the program committee.
+The talk videos are available online [here](https://www.youtube.com/playlist?list=PL3t6y1EktOPhflaXB28Kw7kwRb30K0W-P).

 **We published videos about Scala 3.** [Let’s Talk About Scala 3](https://www.youtube.com/playlist?list=PLTx-VKTe8yLxYQfX_eGHCxaTuWvvG28Ml) is a series of videos where we share interesting, useful, and cool things related to Scala 3.
 We published 4 new